gamemanual0/gm0/source/docs/software/odometry.rst

 There are several great resources out there for odometry.
 We highly recommend `Road Runner <https://acme-robotics.gitbook.io/road-runner/>`_.
 For the math behind Road Runner (which utilizes pose exponentials), you can also read `Ryan's paper <https://github.com/acmerobotics/road-runner/blob/master/doc/pdf/Mobile_Robot_Kinematics_for_FTC.pdf>`_.
 An additional resource for Road Runner is `Learn Road Runner <https://www.learnroadrunner.com/>`_ which is a step-by-step procedural guide that explains how to work with the `Road Runner quickstart <https://github.com/acmerobotics/road-runner-quickstart>`_.

-We also recommend `Tyler's book <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`_ as it goes into great detail about various controls in FIRST robotics.
+We also recommend `Tyler's book <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`_ as it goes into great detail about various controls in *FIRST*\ |reg| robotics.

 If you're using other resources, it is important that you do not use ones that utilize Euler integration as it is less optimal for real life approximations of robot pose.